Logicalshift/flo_binding/README.md

 for computed bindings that are never used.
 This can be used to integrate with traditional UI frameworks.

+Calling `when_changed()` will return a lifetime object: the event will stop firing when this object is dropped (or when `done()` is called on it). `keep_alive()` can be used to keep the event firing for as long as the binding exists if necessary.

+The event-driven approach to application design has many disadvantages: the need to manage event lifetimes is one, and another important one is the need to pass the actual bindings around in order to attach events to them, so `flo_binding` provides an alternative approach.

 ## Stream-driven architecture

 A superior alternative to the traditional OO-style event-driven architecture is